 Hello and happy winter!

 My apologies for my absence these past few months.
 Put plainly, I was busy with projects.
 I had also stumbled upon a very odd and unfamiliar point in my life.
 And it was that which drove me to write something such as this.
-Originally it was for a writing competition, but my schedule misled me and it was never entered.
-And so it remained in my possession for many months, unedited and unloved.
 Though I sat long in front of my computer this week, quite unsure at its meaning, I felt it only fair to share its truest version: as untouched as possible.

 I am hopeful that the work on my book will come to a close this year, as early mornings spent rewriting material can wear the mind thin.
 But I’ve found that happiness comes in unusual ways, and I can’t imagine a life any better than the one I have now.